conan-io/docs/reference/conanfile.rst

 System requirements
 -------------------
-It is possible to install system-wide packages from conan, just add a ``system_requirements()`` method to your conanfile and specify there what you need:
+It is possible to install system-wide packages from conan.
+Just add a ``system_requirements()`` method to your conanfile and specify what you need there:

 ..  code-block:: python